ErikRutyna/BARBECUES/README.md

 the G.R.I.L.S Mesher (*.GRI Level Set Mesher).
 The mesher  is similar in architecture to the DistMesh (in that it runs the core underlying level-set based method for producing high quality meshes), but has some of its own features and changes.
-Some examples of how to use GRIFT can be seen in the "mesh_generation.py" script.
+Some examples of how to use G.R.I.L.S can be seen in the "mesh_generation.py" script.

-NOTE: There appear to be some issues regarding freestream conditions with different initialization methods and getting the flowfield to converge.
+NOTE: There appear to be some issues regarding freestream conditions with different initialization methods and getting the flow field to converge.
 It is recommended to use either "freestream" or "exp" based initialization methods.

 ## Boundary Conditions